jasons-archived/Raylib-ECS-Prototype/CONTRIBUTING.md

 - to recieve financial compensation if/when this project recieves funding, you must have some online account such as Github Sponsors that funds can be sent to.

+# Troubleshooting

+# 403 error when trying to push a commit
+- Git Hub org accounts need additional permissions, so if you are using a 3rd party app such as SourceTree, go to https://github.com/settings/applications and enable access to the org account
+-